GBIRG/JBT_FunctionalAnnotation/README.md

 # JBT_FunctionalAnnotation
 Supporting Materials for GBIRG Functional Annotation Study

-This repository contains data and code used in:
+This repository contains data and code used it prepare:

 Whittaker CA, Kucukural A, Gates C, et al. Functional Annotation Routines Used by ABRF Bioinformatics Core Facilities - Observations, Comparisons, and